AaronRodrigues/CV/README.md

 ## :school: <a name="experience">Experience</a>

 **Halliburton Worldwide Limited** (2009 to 2017)
-Measurement While Drilling (MWD) Engineer
+- Provided on-site supervision of the Measurement and Logging While Drilling (M/LWD) process including Information Technology services, sensor preparations, data acquisition, log generation, Quality Control (QC), and delivery of the services via VPN to the customer.

+- Performed assignments requiring knowledge and application of basic engineering and measurement while drilling principles

+- Maintained equipment inventory and supervised movement to and from well site via SAP

+- Maintained SQL computer database for on-going jobs

+- Prepared customer related expenses, risk analysis and end-of-well reports

 **GITG** (2009 to 2010)
-Sr Sustainability Engineer - Integration of Hydrogen Fuel Cells and Photo-Voltaic solar panels into projects such as MASDAR city in the United Arab Emirates.
+- Sr Sustainability Engineer - Integration of Hydrogen Fuel Cells and Photo-Voltaic solar panels into projects such as MASDAR city in     the United Arab Emirates.